morgen-peschke/trans-factsheet/README.md

       restroom of their gender** -_ _"_Women tend to be more comfortable with this than men, with 72% of women saying they are "very" or "quite comfortable" with a transgender woman using a female toilet, compared with 64% of men saying they are comfortable with a transgender man using male toilets.
-Around 1 in 6 (14% of women, and 15% of men) say they are not comfortable with this._" (pg 14)
+Around 1 in 6 (14% of women, and 15% of men) say they are not comfortable with this._" (pg 14).
-    * This one excludes the "Neither comfortable nor uncomfortable" answer which was another 14% from the 2017 survey
+    * This one excludes the "Neither comfortable nor uncomfortable" answer which was another 14% from the 2017 survey.
 * [Charlotte Observer 16](https://www.charlotteobserver.com/news/politics-government/article70255967.html)
-    * Even after **searching for hours through dozens of alleged instances** of transgender bathroom incidents, **only 3 were able to be verified** that had occurred since 1999
+    * Even after **searching for hours through dozens of alleged instances** of transgender bathroom incidents, **only 3 were able to be verified** that had occurred since 1999.
 * [Seelman 16](https://www.tandfonline.com/doi/abs/10.1080/00918369.2016.1157998)
     * Uses data from the National Transgender Discrimination Survey, looking specifically at trans people in college
     * After controlling for interpersonal victimization, found that **denying access to desired bathroom increases